Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Background and Related Work

 \subsection{Bayesian inference}

-Bayesian inference is a principled way of performing data fusion, where diverse sources of information about the system and the model of the system can be combined \cite{chair1988distributed}.
-This includes expert opinion, ground-truth data, and knowledge from physical processes and geophysical models \cite{notarnicola2001bayesian,moon1995information}.
-Bayes' rule is central to Bayesian inference which states that prior beliefs about parameters are updated with data as more information becomes available
+Bayesian inference regarding a quantity of interest $\theta$, is made via the posterior distribution denoted by $p(\theta|\mb D)$, where $\mb D$ denotes the data.
+This posterior probability is proportional to the product of the likelihood $p(\mb D |\theta)$ and the prior $p(\theta)$, i.e. $p(\theta|\mb D)\propto p(\mb D|\theta)p(\theta)$.
+The prior distribution $p(\theta)$, reflects existing knowledge or belief about $\theta$ gathered from previous research and expert opinion.
+This prior is then updated via the likelihood $p(\mbox{data}|\theta)$, as data are acquired.
+The likelihood $p(\mb D|\theta)$ is the probability that data are observed given some value of $\theta$.
+The posterior probability quantifies the probability that $\theta$ takes on a particular value (if $\theta$ is a discrete) or a range of values (if $\theta$ is continuous).
+The posterior distribution, $p(\theta|\mb D)$, is rarely available in closed form, hence sampling based methods such as MCMC are used for approximation.

-Where $p(\cdot)$ represents a probability density distribution.
-Bayes’ rule states that the probability of $\boldsymbol\theta$ given the data $D$ (the posterior $p(\bs\theta|D)$) is proportional to the likelihood $p(D|\bs\theta)$ and the prior probability of the parameter $\bs\theta$.
-The prior probability can be informed by measurements, previous research and expert opinion.
-Likelihoods are probabilistic models of the data-generating process given some parameters $\boldsymbol\theta$.
-They are used to describe how likely the data is given a value of $\bs\theta$.
-The choice of likelihood function depends upon the data.
+MCMC methods use the Metropolis-Hastings algorithm to obtain draws of $\bs\theta$ from some proposal distribution.
+The draws of $\bs\theta$ are then accepted with a probability which ensures that the Markov chain satisfies the detailed balance condition \cite{tierney1998note}.
+If the proposed values are not accepted, then the chain stays at its current value.
+Under certain conditions, the draws of $\bs\theta$ will converge to draws from the stationary distribution $p(\bs\theta|D)$.

-The posterior density $p(\bs\theta|D)$, is rarely available in closed form, so sampling based methods, such as MCMC, are used to approximate it.
-Loosely speaking, MCMC uses the Metropolis-Hastings (MH) algorithm whereby draws of $\bs\theta$ are obtained from some proposal distribution, which are then accepted with a probability which ensures the Markov chain satisfies the detailed balance condition.
-If the proposed values are not accepted then the chain stays at its current value.
-Under certain conditions these draws of $\bs\theta$ will and converge to draws from the stationary distribution $p(\bs\theta|D)$.
-Examples of proposal distributions include the Random Walk Metropolis-Hastings (RWMH), the Gibbs Sampler, and the No U-Turn (NUTS) sampler of Hamiltonian MCMC.
-Open-source Bayesian statistical packages (e.g. pyMC \cite{fonnesbeck2015pymc}) and those with user interfaces \cite{drummond2012bayesian}) have made the implementation of MCMC methods easier for researchers without a background in Bayesian statistics.
+The proposals distributions can include random-walk proposals \cite{haario1999adaptive}, full conditional proposals known as Gibbs sampling \citep{casella1992explaining}, and proposals which use gradients \cite{Neal2012}, such as the No U-Turn (NUTS) sampler of Hamiltonian MCMC \cite{hoffman2014no,girolami2011riemann}.
+The performance of these methods and their variants have been well studied in the literature, see \citep{Robert2010} for a review.
+Open-source Bayesian statistical packages have made the implementation of MCMC methods easier to facilitate researchers without a background in Bayesian statistics \cite{fonnesbeck2015pymc,drummond2012bayesian}.